mansikulkarni96/enhancements/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 ## Proposal

-The main idea here is to deploy Fluentd as a log collection agent onto Windows nodes after cluster logging operator is deployed on the OpenShift cluster.
+The main idea here is to deploy Fluentd as a log collection agent onto Windows nodes only after cluster logging operator is deployed on the OpenShift cluster.
 Fluentd has support for Windows logging.
 We plan to leverage it and run Fluentd as a Windows service.

 ### Implementation Details

-WMCO image will be packed with the td-agent .msi installer binary in addition to the required binaries mentioned in WMCO enhancement.
+The td-agent MSI installer will be added to the WMCO image payload.
 Once both WMCO and the Cluster Logging Operator are deployed on the cluster, following steps are required to configure logging:
  * Install td-agent.